Amir2210/Amir2210/README.md

 # 💫 Hi, I'm Amir Yankolovich 👋

-⭐ I’m currently working on developing a responsive and user-friendly web application that leverages the latest technologies for both the front end and back end.
+⭐ I’m currently working on developing a responsive and user-friendly web application that leverages the latest technologies for both the frontend and backend.

 👯 I’m looking to collaborate on open-source projects that focus on enhancing user experiences, exploring new frameworks, or addressing real-world challenges in web development.